netrisai/docs/kubernetes-integration.rst

 Importing existing resources from Netris Controller to Kubernetes
 -----------------------------------------------------------------

-ou can import any custom resources, already created from the Netris Controller to k8s by adding this annotation:
+You can import any custom resources, already created from the Netris Controller to k8s by adding this annotation:

 .. code-block:: yaml